 The Gini coefficient was used to determine the concentration of sheep milk production in EU countries.
 The data concerned the years 2008 and 2017, and the number of observations was 14.
 In 2008, the Gini coefficient calculated from the sample was 0.72, and the estimated coefficient for the population 0.78.
-This means a very high concentration of sheep's milk production and diversity in EU countries.
-In addition, these differences are presented in the Lorenz concentration curve (Figure 2).
-In 2017, Gini coefficients were at a similar level as in 2008 (from the 0.71 sample, estimated at 0.77).
-This means that the high concentration of sheep milk production has been maintained and No changes occurred.
+This

+Fig. 2.
+Lorenz concentration curve for the commercial production of sheep's milk in the EU countries in 2008 and 2017